 CS 143 Visual Basic

 CS 166 Introduction to UNIX

 CS 170 Computer Science I: Language

 CS 270 Computers in Society

 JLA 225 Principles of Security

 JLA/SOC 336 White Collar Crime

 JLA 347 Justice Issues in Domestic and International Terrorism

 MAT 127 Introduction to Cryptology

 MIS 389 Information Systems Hardware

 LEARNING OUTCOMES

 A graduate of the MIS department should be able to:

 - Use analytical, quantitative, and systems skills to solve complex business problems

-- Work in teams to develop solutions to complex business problems
+- · Work in teams to develop solutions to complex business problems

 - Demonstrate effective and persuasive written and oral communication skills

 Minor in Management Information Systems

 Eighteen semester hours are required in order to obtain a minor in management information systems.
 The minor requires the combination of six of the following courses:

 MIS 300 Data Analysis and Integration Software

 MIS 301 Database Applications in Business

 MIS 311 Business Models

 MIS 320 Systems Simulation

 MIS/JLA 341 Information Systems Security

 MIS 345 Selected Topics in Business

 MIS 361 Information Assurance

 MIS 385 Fundamentals of Data Communications

 MIS 386 Decision Support Systems

 MIS 389 Information Systems Hardware

 MIS 405 Business Applications Using Microcomputers

 MIS 475 Management of Information Systems and Information Technology

 MIS 481 Management Information Systems

 MIS 495 Seminar in Management Information Systems

 MARKETING

 Ronald Drozdenko, Chair

 drozdenkor@wcsu.edu Westside Classroom Building 301, Westside Campus (203) 837-8776 (203) 837-8527 (fax)

-Merisa Williams, Department Secretary
+TBD, Department Secretary

-williamsm@wcsu.edu Westside Classroom Building 401, Westside Campus (203) 837-8342 (203) 837- 8527 (fax)
+Westside Classroom Building 249, Westside Campus (203) 837-8342 (203) 837-8527 (fax)

 Faculty

 R. Drozdenko, Chair J. Cronin K. Koza

 A. Oumlil

 Adjunct Faculty

-D. Coelho S. DeBartolomeo R. Giacolone
+D. Coelho S. DeBartolomeo R. Giacolone R. Watson T. Zarecki A. Goldberg

-R. Watson

 Overview

 The marketing curriculum provides students with a sound understanding of the marketing function and its critical role in the success of organizations in globally competitive environments.
 Students learn analytical and communicative skills needed to succeed in brand management, marketing research, advertising management, and other fields within marketing.
 The skills and techniques of marketing management are also stressed.
 The program builds on knowledge from the arts and sciences and other business courses.
 Students are exposed to a variety of teaching methods including computer applications, case studies, group projects and experiential exercises.

 Mission

 The marketing department's primary mission is to prepare students to be contributing members of organizations by providing an education focusing on the marketing function.
 We are dedicated to developing in our students problem-solving abilities that are firmly grounded in the arts and sciences and other business areas.
 We emphasize a personalized approach to education and promote the development of self-worth in our students.
 Our students will have an understanding of and appreciation for the global business environment and the social implications of business actions.
 We also recognize that specific technical skills are necessary to prepare students for entry into the workforce; therefore, our department will maintain an approach to education that is consistent with existing technologies and methods.

 Bachelor of Business Administration in Marketing (B.B.A.)

 Requirements:

-- Completion of all general education requirements (see departmental program sheet for specific requirements in several areas). - Completion of the business core courses. - Completion of free electives, including physical education, to total a minimum of 122 semester hours. - At least 16 semester hours of free electives must be in non-business courses. - Completion of 24 SH in marketing as listed below.
-Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
-Required (18 SH):
+- Completion of all general education requirements (see departmental program sheet for specific requirements in several areas). - Completion of the business core courses. - · Completion of free electives, including physical education, to total a minimum of 122 semester hours. - At least 16 semester hours of free electives must be in non-business courses. - Completion of 24 SH in marketing as listed below.
+Business Core Courses: